Interactify/dpo-cms/public/cms/_work/work.md

 ---
-title: A New Sound Agency
+title: A New Sound Studio
 subtitle: Already 55 millions views and counting...
 image: /cms/images/Titan.jpg
 text: >-
-  DP Sound Agency is a Copenhagen-based creative music and sound design agency established in 2018.
+  DPO Sound Design is a Copenhagen-based creative music and sound design studio established in 2018.

-  At DP Sound Agency, we combine years of experience with artistic vision, attention to details and a total of five Bachelor’s Degrees in Media Sonic Communication.
+  At DPO Sound Design, we combine years of experience with artistic vision and attention to detail.

   We offer contemporary music production, innovative sound design and audio post